barrettanderson/portfolio-project-rails/NOTES.md

             When someone tries to sign up with an already used email When someone logs in with wrong password When someone tries to visit a page that they are not logged in

-    Association from FoodBank -> orders.
-Is it already there correctly?
-Don't think so.
-How to associate these objects together.

 Food Bank Idea